ElDav1d/fe-interview-design-system-david-vivo/README.md

 Is this **over-engineering**?
 Absolutely **yes**.

-This pipeline is included to showcase my ability and intention to architect scalable, maintainable front-end systems, as would be expected in a real Design System context.
+**\*But** this pipeline is included to showcase my ability and intention to architect scalable, maintainable front-end systems, as would be expected in a real Design System context.